All Episodes

 We've got to bring our boys and girls home.

-Why they're not safe.
+why they're not safe.

-Uh here are these numbers again.
+Hear these numbers again.

 You put the two together.

-Uh a majority of the black murder victims, relatively young, between 17 and 29.
+A majority of the black murder victims, relatively young, between 17 and 29.

-I guess I guess it would be politically incorrect to say gang culture anybody.
+I guess it would be politically incorrect to say gang culture anybody.

-Would be politically correct to say that.
+Would be politically incorrect to say that?

-Which, even though the perp there is an illegal immigrant from Honduras, who, by the way, says he didn't do it, but all the perps say they didn't do it.
+And then you go to this thing, this situation in Newark, which even though the perp there is an illegal immigrant from Honduras, who, by the way, says he didn't do it, but all the perps say they didn't do it.

 You still have a situation there where that town is outraged.